-If you’re looking for weekend luggage in classy leather, you’ll find a number of satchel-style bags.
+If you’re looking for weekend luggage or a weekender bag in classy leather, you’ll find a number of satchel-style bags.
 Canvas is another popular messenger bag fabric if you’re going for a more casual look.

 The biggest downside of this type of women’s carry on luggage is the weight factor.
 Even if you switch the bag from shoulder to shoulder, you may end up with a sore neck.

 Consider instead the possibility of taking a backpack － I’ve looked at a number of these below.